 I am a trainer in New York City working with a wide range of clients from athletes to executives to models to everyday people.

 BODY: My approach on training comes from a functional standpoint with a flare of athleticism and positive mindset.
 I competed as a gymnast for ten years from a toddler age and transitioned into running track at the collegiate level.
 The functional strength and conditioning I learned through sport ties into my training.

-MIND: I am a recent graduate from NYU getting a Masters Degree in Applied Psychology with a focus on Mental Health.
+MIND: I have my Masters Degree in Applied Psychology from New York University with a focus on Counseling for Mental Health & Wellness.
+I see three patients a week working as a therapist.
 Working with a balanced mental state is important to me and for who I work with.
-Through my work in personal training I keep a focus on a balanced mental game in order to achieve overall wellness.
+For training, there is no 'talk therapy' so don't be concerned with telling me about your vulnerabilities.
+I want you to keep a focus on a balanced mental game in order to achieve overall wellness.